 The land currently occupies: Plaza Hotel and Casino.

-Was located on Main Street and Fremont Street in Las Vegas, Nevada.
+Was located at 1 North Main Street, Las Vegas, Nevada.